History of KL Rahul in Timeline

 In 2017, KL Rahul missed the IPL season due to a shoulder injury.

-In 2018, KL Rahul was bought by Kings XI Punjab for INR 11 crore in the IPL auction.
+In the 2018 IPL auction, KL Rahul was bought by Kings XI Punjab for INR 11 crore.
 He scored the fastest 50 in IPL history, reaching the milestone in 14 balls.
-He scored 659 runs in the season, and was named in the Cricinfo and Cricbuzz IPL XI.
+He scored 659 runs in the season and was named in the Cricinfo and Cricbuzz IPL XI.

-In January 2019, Hardik Pandya and Rahul were suspended by the Board of Control for Cricket in India (BCCI) following misogynistic comments they made on the Indian talk show Koffee with Karan.
-Later in January 2019, his suspension was lifted and he rejoined the squad.
+In January 2019, Hardik Pandya and Rahul were suspended by the BCCI following comments on Koffee with Karan.
+The suspension was later lifted, and Rahul re-joined the squad for India A matches.

 Loading Video...

 In April 2019, Rahul was named in India's squad for the 2019 Cricket World Cup.
-He scored 361 runs with two fifties and one hundred in the tournament.
+He scored 361 runs in the tournament.

-In December 2019, during the first T20I match against the West Indies, Rahul scored his 1,000th run in T20I cricket.
-He also scored 62 (40) in the first T20I against West Indies and scored 91 (56) in the third T20I, for which he was the Man of the Match.
-Additionally, he scored his 3rd ODI century in the 2nd ODI against West Indies.
+In December 2019, Rahul scored his 1,000th run in T20I cricket during the first match against the West Indies.
+He also scored 91 in the third T20I and his 3rd ODI century in the 2nd ODI against West Indies.

 On December 19, 2019, KL Rahul was announced as captain of Kings XI Punjab for the 2020 season.

-In 2019, KL Rahul was named vice-captain for Kings XI Punjab.
-He scored his maiden IPL century, remaining 100 not out off 64 balls against Mumbai Indians.
-He scored 593 runs in the season.
+In the 2019 season, KL Rahul was named as vice-captain for KXIP.
+He scored his maiden IPL century, with 100 not out off 64 balls against Mumbai Indians, and scored 593 runs in the season.

 January 2020: Man of the Match Against Australia

-In January 2020, Rahul scored 80 (52) batting at number five in the second ODI against Australia and was named the man of the match.
+In January 2020, Rahul made 80 (52) in the second ODI against Australia and was rewarded as the man of the match.

-In September 2020, during a match against RCB, KL Rahul scored an unbeaten 132*, which was then the most runs scored by an Indian batsman in an IPL match.
-He won the Orange Cap for scoring the most runs in the season (670).
+In the match against RCB on September 24, 2020, KL Rahul scored an unbeaten 132*, then the most runs scored by an Indian batsman in an IPL match.
+He won the Orange Cap and was declared the Dream11 Gamechanger of the Season.

-October 2020: Named India's Vice Captain for Australia Series
+October 2020: Vice Captain for Series Against Australia

 In October 2020, Rahul was named as India's vice captain for the ODI and T20I series against Australia.
-He made 77 in the second ODI and 51 in the first T20I.
+He scored 77 in the second ODI and 51 in the first T20I.

 In February 2021, Rahul missed the home Test series against England.
-He returned for the T20I and ODI series, regaining form in the ODI series with a match-winning 62* and a century partnership with Krunal Pandya.
+He returned to the national side for the T20I and ODI series against England.

-In 2021, Rahul was named to India's test squad for their tour of England, where he opened alongside Rohit Sharma due to injuries of other players.
-He scored 84 and 26 in the first test and 129 at Lords, earning the Man of the Match award.
+In 2021, Rahul was named to India's test squad for their tour of England.
+He scored 84 and 26 in the first test and 129 in the second Test, and was awarded the man of the match.

-In January 2022, Rahul captained India for the first time in Test cricket, becoming the 34th Test captain of India and scored a half-century.
-Later, in the first ODI against South Africa, he made his debut in ODI captaincy and became the 26th ODI captain of India.
+In January 2022, Rahul captained India for the first time in Test cricket and became the 34th Test captain of India.
+He also made his debut in ODI captaincy and became the 26th ODI captain of India.

 April 2022: Centuries for Lucknow Super Giants

 In April 2022, KL Rahul scored his first century for Lucknow (103* off 60) against MI.
-Eight days later, he followed this up with another unbeaten century (103* off 62) against the same opponent.
-He led his team to play-offs, scoring 616 runs with an average of 51.33.
+He followed this up with another unbeaten century (103* off 62) against the same opponent eight days later.
+He scored 616 runs with an average of 51.33 scoring 2 centuries in the season.

 2022: Drafted by Lucknow Super Giants